rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/windows/troubleshoot-rdp-connection.md

     Set-AzureRmVM -Redeploy -ResourceGroupName "myResourceGroup" -Name "myVM"
     ```

+6. **Verify routing**.
+Use Network Watcher's [Next hop](../../network-watcher/network-watcher-check-next-hop-portal.md) capability to confirm that a route isn't preventing traffic from being routed to or from a virtual machine.
+You can also review effective routes to see all effective routes for a network interface.
+For more information, see [Using effective routes to troubleshoot VM traffic flow](../../virtual-network/diagnose-network-routing-problem.md).

+7. Ensure that any on-premises firewall, or firewall on your computer, allows outbound TCP 3389 traffic to Azure.

 If you are still encountering RDP issues, you can [open a support request](https://azure.microsoft.com/support/options/) or read [more detailed RDP troubleshooting concepts and steps](detailed-troubleshoot-rdp.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).

 ## <a name="troubleshoot-vms-created-using-the-classic-deployment-model"></a>Troubleshoot VMs created using the Classic deployment model